TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Application Permissions

 The resource "Application" uniquely supports the **Access** permission.
-The **Access** permission controls whether a user has access to a Camunda web application or not.
+The **Access** permission controls whether a user has access to a Fluxnova web application or not.
 Out of the box, it can be granted for the following applications (resource ids):

 * `admin`
 * `cockpit`